 Each year the National Association of County Agricultural Agents and SARE select four members—one from each region—as SARE Fellows.
 Over two years, the Fellows travel to each of the SARE regions to learn about sustainable agriculture and enhance their work with farmers.

-In the fall of 2013, eight Cooperative Extension agents from around the United States were given a unique training opportunity in Iowa that enhanced their understanding of sustainable agriculture and gave them in-depth exposure to agricultural innovation.
+This fall, eight Cooperative Extension agents from around the United States were given a unique training opportunity in Iowa that enhanced their understanding of sustainable agriculture and gave them in-depth exposure to agricultural innovation.
+The Sustainable Agriculture Fellows program provides Extension Agents from diverse backgrounds with hands-on experience in sustainable agriculture while offering meaningful networking […]